Public Services and Procurement Canada Code of conduct

 The purpose of this departmental Statement on Conflict of Interest and Post-Employment is to enhance and maintain public confidence in the integrity of employees of PSPC by:

-- informing employees of the public service values and the measures required to comply with the Values and Ethics Code for the Public Sector and the additional PSPC measures that have been put in place
+- informing employees of the public service values and the measures required to comply with Treasury Board’s Values and Ethics Code for the Public Sector, Policy on People Management and Directive on Conflict of Interest and the additional PSPC measures that have been put in place

 - minimizing the possibility of conflicts of interest arising between the private interests, such as family or personal relationships, and the public service duties of employees, and providing for their resolution in the public interest should they arise